DeepSourceCorp/globstar/docs/introduction.md

 ## Why tree-sitter?

+Static analysis tools often create their own domain-specific languages for writing rules.
+While these DSLs can seem simpler at first, they inevitably hit limitations when you need to write complex, precise rules.
+Worse, you're dependent on the DSL maintainers to keep up with tree-sitter's evolving capabilities and language support.

-Static analysis tools often create their own domain-specific languages for writing rules, forcing you to learn yet another syntax that's often limiting and frustrating to work with.
-Instead, Globstar uses tree-sitter's native query syntax – the same powerful pattern-matching language used by GitHub, Neovim, and other major tools.
+That's why Globstar uses tree-sitter's native query syntax — yes, it has a learning curve, but you get direct access to the same powerful pattern-matching language used by GitHub, Neovim, and other major tools.
+No abstraction layers, no limitations, just pure AST matching power.

+Tree-sitter queries map directly to your code's AST structure, which means your rules work exactly as you'd expect them to.
+When you need to debug a rule, you're working with the actual structure of your code, not an abstraction that might hide important details.

-Tree-sitter queries map directly to your code's AST structure, making rules predictable and debuggable.
-And since tree-sitter is widely adopted, modern AI coding assistants are already excellent at generating and modifying these queries.
-This means you get the full power of AST-based analysis with the simplicity of AI-assisted rule writing.
-No custom DSL needed – just a proven solution that works.
+And the best part: since tree-sitter is widely adopted, modern AI coding assistants are already excellent at generating and modifying these queries.
+This means you get industrial-strength pattern matching with AI-assisted rule writing that actually understands your code's structure.
+The learning curve becomes a non-issue, in our humble opinion.

 ## Where to go next?